achinthagunasekara/simple_application_stack/README.md

 ### Prerequisites

 * AWS accout with a VPC already setup
+* Private subnets application servers are deployed to must have internet access via a NAT box/NAT gateway
 * Please ensure you have installed the latest version of Ansible on the machine where you’ll be building the stack from.
 * IMPORTANT!
 Please note that only RHEL/CentOS 7 images are currently supported.